yuweisunn/homogeneous-learning-tensorflow/README.md

 <strong>"node.py"</strong> includes the reinforcement learning algorithm for learning an optimized communication policy based on observations of model parameters and the correlated rewards.

-The HL systems can be run from the terminal by typing:
+The HL systems can be run from the terminal by simply typing:
-  $sudo python3 main.py
+    $ sudo python3 main.py

 Note that <strong>"main.py"</strong> will include a total of 120 episodes' learning of how to train a local foundation model to achieve a desired goal within the minimum steps, and at the same time with less communication cost, where each episode includes a whole training procedure of the decentralized learning algorithm.

 ### Making changes